 - SpongeBob: Patty Pursuit (Apple Arcade) - SpongeBob: Patty Pursuit is a new Apple Arcade game that's described as a platform runner.
 In the app, players take on the role of SpongeBob to defeat Plankton's minions and rescue SpongeBob's friends.
 There are familiar locations like Bikini Bottom, Glove World, and more, along with mechanics that include trampolines, zip lines, and transformation machines to morph SpongeBob into a range of silly forms.
 It's free and there are no ads, but a $4.99 per month subscription to Apple Arcade is required.

 Have a favorite iOS app?
 Let us know in the comments.
 We're always looking for new iOS app ideas, and we'll check out suggestions from MacRumors readers.
 You can see our recommendations from previous months here, and don't miss our Mac app series featuring great Mac apps worth taking a look at.

-This article, "10 of the Best macOS and iOS Apps of 2019" first appeared on MacRumors.com
+This article, "Five iOS Apps Worth Checking Out - June 2020" first appeared on MacRumors.com

 Discuss this article in our forums